100% Locally Owned, Independent and Free

 A raft of new documents about a proposed sport and recreation centre have been submitted, with the public now able to give their feedback on the plan.

-The proposed facility at David Low Way, Diddillibah, would include a golf driving range, mini-golf course and padel tennis and pickleball courts, plus a bar/restaurant, escape room and function space.
+The proposed facility at David Low Way, Diddillibah, would include a golf driving range, mini-golf course and padel tennis and pickleball courts, escape room, function space and food and drink venue which the proponents are likening to The Doonan.

 The initial plans were lodged with Sunshine Coast Council in August, and further details were revealed in an information response submitted in January.